-Setup occurs via a small screen on the device, or a web-based remote control interface from another device.
-The Solo can stream up to 1080p at 60 frames per second, and uses proprietary algorithms to maximize video quality.
-A low-latency mode reduces lag time between events and video stream delivery.
+Setup occurs via a small screen on the device or a web-based remote control interface from another device.
+The Solo can stream up to 1080p at 60 frames per second and uses proprietary algorithms to maximize video quality.
+A low-latency mode reduces the lag time between events and video stream delivery.

 The LiveU Solo accepts video via SDI or HDMI, like the LU200e.